TUDelft-MUDE/book/book/time_series/modelling.md

 ## Best Linear Unbiased Estimation (BLUE)

-If the components of time series are known, we may use the linear model of observation equations to estimate those components.
+Once the components of time series are known, we may use the linear model of observation equations to estimate those components.
 We will use the theory from the chapter on [observation theory](BLUE) to estimate the parameters of interest.

 Consider the linear model of observation equations as